zeke-john/codecall/README.md

 }
 ```

+(more to come here)

 ## Handling Errors

-Real-world API data is messy.
-If `getWeather()` returns an unexpected error (e.g., "City not found") or a format the agent didn't expect, a pre-written script will fail

-So for complex workflows where you need to validate intermediate results, we need to address and handle the concern that pre-planned code can (and will) fail with messy real-world data
+Real world API data is messy so pre-written code can and will fail.
+Codecall handles this with an automatic recovery loop:

 ### The Recovery Loop

-1. **Optimistic Execution**: Codecall tries to run the agent's generated code.
+1. **Optimistic Execution**: Codecall tries to run the agent's generated code
-2. **Failure Capture**: If the code throws an error, we capture the full execution trace (inputs, outputs, and the specific error).
+2. **Failure Capture**: If the code throws an error, we capture the full execution trace (inputs, outputs, and the specific error)
-3. **Feedback Loop**: We feed this trace back to the model immediately.
+3. **Feedback Loop**: We feed this trace back to the model
-4. **Correction**: The model sees exactly where and why it failed, adjusts its approach, and retries keeping the main task in mind.
+4. **Correction**: The model sees exactly where and why it failed, adjusts its approach, and retries keeping the main task in mind

 ### Example